solliancenet/cloudcore-mba/whiteboard-design-session/student-guide.md

 ### Customer situation

 The Contoso Sports League Association (CSLA) is one of the world's largest sports franchises.
-They have over 100 championships in their history and a huge, passionate fan base.
+They have over 100 championships in their history and a vast, passionate fan base.
 They run a highly successful e-commerce website that sells merchandise to their legions of sports fans.
-The website is built using ASP.NET and is currently hosted in a co-location facility near their corporate headquarters.
+The site is built using ASP.NET and hosted in a co-location facility near their corporate headquarters.

 They accept payment by credit card and owing to their high annual volume (in the tens of millions, processing about 50K per day) of transactions, need to ensure that they are Payment Card Industry Data Security Standards (PCI DSS) Level 1 compliant.
-Their website hosts the shopping cart and checkout process, but they defer the credit card authorization and capture responsibilities of the credit card processing to a third-party payment gateway.
+Their website hosts the shopping cart and checkout process, but they defer the credit card authorization and capture responsibilities to a third-party payment gateway.
 This payment gateway provides a web application programming interface (API) that is invoked over Transport Layer Security (TLS) from within their web application.
-The API call includes the credit card holder data (name, number, and so on) and returns a status indicating a success or failure in authorizing and capturing payment against the credit card.
+The API call includes the credit cardholder data (name, number, and so on) and returns a status indicating success or failure in authorizing and capturing payment against the credit card.
 It is called after the customer clicks checkout, as a part of processing the order.
 They currently store their customer and profile data in SQL Server 2014.

-In addition to the public facing e-commerce website, they have a backend website that supports their call center.
+In addition to the public-facing e-commerce website, they have a backend website that supports their call center.
 Call center employees use this admin website to view customer orders.
-Customers can call in to the call center to place orders and pay for orders with their credit cards by phone.
+Customers can call into the call center to place orders and pay for orders with their credit cards by phone.

 They have reached a point where managing their server infrastructure is becoming a real challenge.
-Contoso wants to understand more about platform as a service (PaaS) solutions available in Azure.
+Contoso wants to understand more about platform-as-a-service (PaaS) solutions available in Azure.
 They wonder if PaaS could help them focus their efforts more on the core business value rather than infrastructure.
 They have observed that Azure has received PCI compliance certification and are interested in moving their solution to Azure.
 "We're finding that with every upgrade, we're spending more and more engineering time on infrastructure and less on the experience that matters most to our fan base," says Miles Strom, Chief Executive Officer (CEO) of Contoso Sports League Association, "we need to rebalance those efforts."

 One example is in how they manage the usernames and passwords for call center operators and support staff, as applied to the call center admin website.
 Today they have a homegrown solution that stores usernames and passwords in the same database used for storing merchandise information.
-They have experimented with other third-party solutions in the past, and their employees found it jarring to see another company's logo displayed when logging into their own call center website.
-In creating their identity solution, they want to ensure they can brand the login screens with their own logo.
+They have experimented with other third-party solutions in the past.
+Their employees found it jarring to see another company's logo displayed when logging into their internal call center website.
+In creating their identity solution, they want to ensure they can brand the login screens with their logo.
 Additionally, Contoso is concerned about hackers from foreign countries/regions gaining access to the administrator site.
 Before they choose an identity solution, they would like to see how it indicates such attempts.

 There is one architectural enhancement Contoso would like to make in the transition to a PaaS solution.
 When a visitor loads the home page, it gets the list of featured products on offer (consisting of the product image, title, and URL) from the Offers service.
 The home page does it using a client-side GET request against an ASP.NET Web API 2 service that is executed as the page loads in the browser.
 Contoso anticipates growing the functionality of this service and would like to scale it independently of the website.